 This is an interesting feature of this software which can backup drivers from an offline system.
 What it needs is a valid Windows installation.
 It claims to work with Windows 7 and older version, but I think it works with Windows 10 as well.

 Restoring from Backup is fairly simple.
 You need to point it to the backup, and it will start restoring them one by one.

-Overall it’s a good software, mostly because of portability, and filter option.
-I can keep it on the cloud along with the backup file, and restore PC anytime I find some driver has issues.
+Overall it’s a good software, mostly because of its portability and filter option.
+I can keep it on the cloud along with the backup file and restore the PC anytime I find some driver has issues.
 Download it from sourceforge.net.